khowen/cnn-markdown-service/README.md

 - `generate-changelog` - Generates output to put in [CHANGELOG.md](./CHANGELOG.md).
 - `generate-coverage` - Generates a code coverage report in `/coverage`.
 - `generate-docs` - Generates ESDoc documentation in `/docs`.
-- `start` - Starts it up for local development.
 - `test` - Runs all tests.
 - `update-apply` - Updates [package.json](./package.json) with dependency updates.
 - `update-check` - Outputs if any dependency updates are needed.

-## Environment variables